-The shipment, import, and export of our product candidates require import and export licenses.
-In the United States, the FDA, U.S. Customs and Border Protection, and the DEA, and in other countries, similar regulatory authorities regulate the import and export of pharmaceutical products that contain controlled substances, including our other product candidates.
+The shipment, import, and export of our product candidates may require import and export licenses.
+In the United States, the FDA, United States Customs and Border Protection, and in other countries, similar regulatory authorities regulate the import and export of pharmaceutical products that contain controlled substances.
 Specifically, the import and export process requires the issuance of import and export licenses by the relevant controlled substance authority in both the importing and exporting country.
 Once we are in the production phase, we may not be granted, or if granted, maintain, such licenses from the authorities in certain countries.
 Even if we obtain the relevant licenses, shipments of our product candidates may be held up in transit, which could cause significant delays and may lead to product batches being stored outside required temperature ranges.
 Inappropriate storage may damage the product shipment resulting in a partial or total loss of revenue from one or more shipment of our other product candidates.
 A partial or total loss of revenue from one or more shipment of our product candidates could have a material adverse effect on our business, results of operations and financial condition.